RuxandraCojocaru/Linkedin-webscrapping-Selenium-Python/README.md

 ## RESULTS:
 Collected 842 txt files with job descriptions, and the remaining variables were put in data.csv.
-The row number corresponds with the name of the txt file.
+The row number minus one corresponds with the name of the txt file.
 This way, it will be easier to analyse the data in a later project.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/101098099/221276632-1361de8c-3da9-4c5d-8f95-4345fabd3970.png">